EPCCed/eidf-docs/docs/services/securevirtualdesktop/storage.md

 Because all traffic to EIDF services must first go through the gateway, the below command needs to do a double jump via both the EIDF gateway and the Secure Virtual Desktop router.

-### Where users have set up a SSH config file with configuration for the router and VM (recommended)
+### Where Users Have Set Up an SSH Config File With Configuration for the Router and VM (Recommended)

 Users should first set up an SSH config file with configuration for the router and VM, as described in the documentation section [SSH Access to the Secure Virtual Desktop Router](./router-docs.md#ssh-access-to-the-secure-virtual-desktop-router) and [SSH Access to Secure Virtual Desktop VMs via the Router](./router-docs.md#ssh-access-to-secure-virtual-desktop-vms-via-the-router).
 After this is configured, they can use a simplified `scp` command.
 In this case, the `scp` command is: